-Of: Agnes Björn, Diana Trimino, Mariann Eriksson and Melanie Ward
+Of: Agnes Björn, Diana Trimino, Marianne Eriksson and Melanie Ward

 Teenage girls are an extra vulnerable group in conflicts and natural disasters.
 They risk getting married and being abused or trafficked.
 Yet they are often forgotten in humanitarian aid.
 The International Rescue Committee and Plan International Sweden therefore call on the Swedish government to make specific initiatives for teenage girls in crisis and conflict.